 Hoi An is renowned for its fabulous food, from small snack stalls at the side of the road to family-run restaurants that have dished up secret recipe meals for generations.
-Taking a food tour of Hoi An with a local guide is a great way to get to know all the best joints in town for lunch and dinner.
+One of the best Hoi An things to do is to take a food tour of Hoi An with a local guide.
+It is a great way to get to know all the best joints in town for lunch and dinner.
 If you’re deciding what to do in Hoi An with kids, I can definitely recommend this.

 We joined Hoi An Food Tour and learned how to make Banh Bao Banh Vac (white rose dumplings) at the most famous White Rose restaurant in town; visited Anthony Bourdain’s favourite Banh Mi takeaway; sat at the side of the road and ate Xi Ma (sweet black sesame soup) and visited the bustling Central Market for a piping bowl of Cao Lau (Hoi An Noodle Dish).

-Hoi An is also famous for its tailor shops, which are everywhere.
+Hoi An is also famous for its tailor shops, which are everywhere, and having clothes made is one of the most popular things to do in Hoi An for tourists.
 Come armed with a favourite outfit to have copied, or browse through magazines or Pinterest on the shops’ iPads to choose your style.
 Ask your hotel for a recommendation, as the quality of the shops varies hugely.
 It’s not just for adults either – my 3-year old loved picking out some material and being measured up for a new skirt.

-Looking for a child-friendly resort in Hoi An?
+Looking for the best family resorts in Hoi An?
 Check out our guide to the Best Family-Friendly Hotels in Hoi An and Danang.